-When fuel is present and a demand for heat exists, the operating aquastat will open the air valve and activate the draft induction fan.
-Abundant air is provided for combustion.
+When a demand for heat exists, the operating aquastat will open the air valve and activate the draft induction fan.
+At this time, abundant air is provided for combustion.
 When the boiler temperature reaches the level set on the aquastat, the fan stops and the air valve closes.
-It is important to have enough heating load, through a combination of demand from zones and from thermal storage, to assure that the boiler operates without off cycles until the fuel is completely consumed.